mls-m5/medit/src/README.md

    - [ ] Get plugin action related to current buffer from environment instead of window
 - [ ] Generate text file with the changes to be made into operation buffer
 - [ ] Apply the changes in the operation buffer with return, abort with esc
+- [ ] Make the operation buffers specify special characters that can be used to accept or reject so that any keys kan be assigned.
+      This way the interactions can be used for even save-prompts and other stuff

+Considerations:
+  Where to put the new plugin